go-goe/goe/README.md

 	//handler error
 }
 ```

+> [!NOTE]
-> where like expected a second argument always as string
+> where like expected a second argument always as string.

 ```go
 animals, err = goe.Select(db.Animal).From(db.Animal).